KonstantinUtenkov/CloudLocalNetActions/nginxtestlink_env/README.md

-Test action for apache2 with mapping to link and make page from ENVs
+Test action for nginx with mapping to link and make page from ENVs